-It seems that, from your answers, you’re probably not depressed but you may be feeling a bit low.
+It seems that you’re probably not depressed but you may be feeling a bit low.

 The good news is that, so does everyone else from time to time.